In Oregon, the passage of millions of years can be seen in unusual fossils and stunning vistas

 The national monument boasts well-preserved layers of fossils and contains three units: Sheep Rock, Painted Hills and Clarno; driving between units takes between

 45 minutes and two hours.
 From Portland, drive east on Route 26 for 180 miles to the turnoff for the Painted Hills.
 Drive time is close to five hours, and the road is winding.The Thomas Condon Paleontology and Visitor Center is typically open seven days a week, but indoor attractions are closed until at least Dec.
-16 per statewide restrictions.
+17 per state restrictions.
 Visitors can still tour the outdoor portions of the monument.
 No cellphone or Internet service at the monument, except at the Painted Hills picnic area.
 Check the website for informational videos and updates.
 Open daily sunrise to sunset.
 Free.

 Information